Resources to Support Student Well-Being & School Safety

 National Suicide Prevention Lifeline

 The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 This lifeline offers prevention and crisis resources for those in crisis and their loved ones as well as provides best practice resources for professionals.
-Call at 1-800-273-8255 or chat with the Lifeline.
+Call at 1-800-273-8255 or chat with Lifeline.

 Trevor Project Lifeline